 What if silencing my pain is eradicating me and not it?

-One such dream was The Healing Lab — a place where I could find all the different ways that humans move through emotional pain — a place where health insurance didn’t dictate the next right step — and instead, I did.
+One such dream was the healing lab — a place where I could find all the different ways that humans move through emotional pain — a place where health insurance didn’t dictate the next right step — and instead, I did.

 So now, I’m finally honoring that dream and building this out.